The Cistus & Halimium Website

 Cistus x pagei

-My collection has been built up over thirty years.
+My collection was built up over more than thirty years.
 It was registered with NCCPG and given National Collection status in 1991.
 In 1999 it was promoted to Scientific Status.
 It was nominated for the Brickell Award in both 2003 and 2004.
 I withdrew the collection from NCCPG in 2004.
+I am no longer able to curate the collection as I would wish and it is now much reduced in size and scope.
+I have lost some of the plants shown here but they are still included because they should survive with other enthusiasts and accurate descriptions and depictions of them need to be available.

-The first National Collection of Cistus was established by Duncan Donald at Chelsea Physic Garden in London and developed by Fiona Crumley.
+The first National Collection of Cistus was established by Duncan Donald at Chelsea Physic Garden in London and developed by the late Fiona Crumley.
 I worked closely with Chelsea in a mutually supportive and very fruitful collaboration.
-The collection at Chelsea was withdrawn, but most of the living collection was saved and used to supplement another private collection in very capable hands.
+The current Plant Heritage National Collection is held by my good friend Prof. Peter Warren in Gloucestershire.

-My collection includes wild-collected species and natural hybrids, man-made hybrids and garden cultivars, including many I have bred myself.
+My collection has included wild-collected species and natural hybrids, man-made hybrids and garden cultivars, including many I have bred myself.

-I do not have the space to produce plants for sale, but I am glad to supply cuttings and welcome enquiries from nurseries interested in acquiring new or superior cultivars for sale.
+I do not sell plants, but I am glad to supply cuttings and welcome enquiries from nurseries interested in acquiring new or superior cultivars for sale.

 N.B.
-The publication of an important article has profound implications for the names by which many of the plants are known:
+The publication of an important article in 2006 has profound implications for the names by which many of the plants are known:

 This article proposes the inclusion within Cistus L. of Halimium (Dunal) Spach and therefore also of x Halimiocistus with major consequences for nomenclature.